True commitment brings great rewards

 You are invited to submit your application to The Consortium.
-Selection is based on both your academic records and evidence of your commitment to The Consortium’s mission of promoting the inclusion of African Americans, Hispanic Americans and Native Americans in American business.
+Selection is based on evidence of your commitment to The Consortium’s mission of promoting the inclusion of African Americans, Hispanic Americans and Native Americans in American business.

-Selection is based on community activism, professional involvement and life experience, and should be documented both in your application essay and at least one letter of recommendation.
+Selection is based on community activism, professional involvement and life experience, and should be documented both in your application essay, résumé and at least one letter of recommendation.

 The Consortium staff will review your membership essay and recommendation to determine your fit with The Consortium.
 Schools will not have access to the membership components of your essay.
 Membership decisions are final and cannot be appealed.

 We’re looking for demonstrated, long-term commitment to The Consortium’s mission that began long before you applied to business school.
 We’re happy to provide you with examples of the kinds of activities and organizations that are in line with our mission:

 We recognize time spent with organizations like the following as supporting our mission:

 - Management Leadership for Tomorrow (MLT)

 - National Association for the Advancement of Colored People (NAACP)

 In addition, participation in college, community and professional organizations before and after undergraduate graduation can demonstrate your commitment.
 Examples include: